inkosi-codes/Covid-19-and-Low-Income-Communities/README.md

-# A analysis on the affects the COVID-19 Pandemic has had in **Low Income Communities**
+# An analysis on the affects the COVID-19 Pandemic has had in **Low Income Communities**

 ## Project Contributors